 The Distribution of Wealth in the UK

-The fourth Birmingham Policy Commission is exploring dimensions of the distribution of wealth in the UK, reviewing existing knowledge on wealth inequality, and questioning the extent to which inequality of wealth is a problem.
+The fourth Birmingham Policy Commission explored dimensions of the distribution of wealth in the UK, reviewing existing knowledge on wealth inequality and questioning the extent to which such inequality is a problem.

-Policy options will be considered in the light of the Commission’s enquiries.
+Policy options are presented in light of the Commission’s findings.

 Learn more about this Policy Commission

-This Policy Commission is jointly led by Professor Karen Rowlingson and Professor Andy Mullineux
+This Policy Commission was jointly led by Professor Karen Rowlingson and Professor Andrew Mullineux.